 What caregivers can remember about dementia behavior

 Some things to remember when you see changed behavior and feel uncomfortable/ bad:

 - The brain of the person with dementia has been damaged.
 This affects what the person can do.
-Just like someone with heart problem may not be able to climb stairs, a dementia person may find some “cognitive” work difficult.
+Just like someone with heart problems may not be able to climb stairs, a dementia person may find some “cognitive” work difficult.
 The person’s abilities to think, act, and remember have reduced.

 - Most people have reasons and motives for their actions.
 If someone said something nasty, it is usual to think he meant it.
-But in the case of dementia, it is wrong to think that the person with dementia intended to be nasty.
+But in the case of dementia, it is wrong to assume that the person with dementia intended to be nasty.
 The person may not be thinking clearly, or may have spoken something because of some confusion or delusion.

 - Persons with dementia are not acting difficult because they want to trouble others.
 They are themselves facing problems because their brains are not cooperating with them.
 Anyone would behave differently if their brains were damaged.

-- If someone with dementia acts odd some day, he may be facing a problem he cannot tell us
+- If someone with dementia acts odd some day, he may be facing a problem he cannot tell us.

 - If someone with dementia gets upset and emotional, he may be frustrated.
 You can try to see how to help the person.